 When deciding whether it is time to settle your case, first and foremost, check the statute of limitations.
 If you have a statute problem, all bets are off.
 If you have less than six months, file suit.
 You can worry about settlement later.
 You do not want to lose your right to bring a claim.
-There are exceedingly few to exceptions to a statute of limitations.
+There are exceedingly few exceptions to a statute of limitations.

 You can always serve the defendant, send a copy to the claims representative with whom you’ve been dealing, and agree to take no further action during a fixed time period, during which it is understood that settlement negotiations will be addressed.
 Also, be sure early on, when opening your file, whether there are any statutory notice provisions with which you must comply pre-suit.
 Sometimes they are obvious — clearly county-owned vehicle — and sometimes you will never be able to know unless you file suit and get the defendant’s discovery responses.